-Inspired by the work of Pascal, Leibniz saw a fourth triangle which was similar to the three mentioned above [5], [2], [11].
+Inspired by the work of Pascal, Leibniz saw a fourth triangle which was similar to the three mentioned above [2], [5], [11].
 This was the infinitesimal or characteristic triangle (see Figure 2), used by Pascal to integrate the sine function [21].
 Leibniz viewed a geometric curve as made up of infinitely small line segments which each had a particular direction.
 He perceived the utility of this concept in Pascal's work and it became one of the primary notions in his development of a system of notation for calculus.
 Although many modern mathematicians avoid this conception, it is still used as an important conceptual device by engineers.
-Figure 2 still appears in calculus books because it conveys an important meaning, especially to those who use calculus for the analysis of physical or mechanical actions.1
+Figure 2 still appears in calculus books because it conveys an important meaning, especially to those who use calculus for the analysis of physical or mechanical actions.
+(With the invention, early in this century, of the calculus of differentials as linear functions on the tangent lines to the curve, Leibniz's fundamental insight was made rigorous without recourse to "infinitesimals" [18].)